Flowering TRees-Dogwood

 Dogwood Varieties

 The native dogwood Cornus florida, has attractions all year.
 It flowers in springtime in shades of pink or white.
-In late summer the green leaves turn dark red and red berries develop, which feed songbirds.
-In winter the tree has an attractive silhouette.
-The range for this tree is from the milder areas of New England south to North Florida and to Mexico.
+In late summer, the green leaves turn dark red, and red berries develop, which feed songbirds.
+In winter, the tree has an attractive silhouette.
+This tree ranges from the milder areas of New England south to North Florida and to Mexico.

 This tree is hardy and beautiful.
-It is attacked, currently, by Dogwood anthracnose, There are newer cultivars that are more resistant to this disease.
+It is attacked, currently, by Dogwood anthracnose.
+There are newer cultivars that are more resistant to this disease.
 They tend to have larger flowers and more colorful leaves.
-Ask your local grower, garden center and your county extension service for the best and most local information for your garden.
+Ask your local grower, garden center, and county extension service for the best and most local information for your garden.

 The Kousa Dogwood is native to China, Korea, and Japan.
 It is similar to the North American natives and blooms a little later.
-Its fall berries can be messy, It is rated for zone 5-8 blooms a little later in the spring and is more resistant to disease and cold than the Cornus florida.
-Before choosing your tree check with local experts for conditions in your local area.
+Its fall berries can be messy; the tree is rated for zone 5-8, blooms a little later in the spring, and is more resistant to disease and cold than the Cornus florida.
+Before choosing your tree, check with local experts for conditions in your local area.

 How to Use Dogwoods in Your Landscape